peteroupc/peteroupc.github.io/morealg.md

 1. Set _intval_ to 1 and set _size_ to 1.
 2. With probability (4<sup>_x_</sup>&minus;2<sup>_x_</sup>)/4<sup>_x_</sup>, go to step 3.
 Otherwise, add _size_ to _intval_, then multiply _size_ by 2, then repeat this step.
 3. Generate an integer in the interval [_intval_, _intval_ + _size_) uniformly at random, call it _i_.
-4. Create a positive-sign zero-integer-part uniform PSRN, _ret_.
+4. Create _ret_, a uniform PSRN with a positive sign and an integer part of 0.
 5. Create an input coin that calls **SampleGeometricBag** on the PSRN _ret_.
 Call the **algorithm for _d_<sup>_k_</sup> / (_c_ + _&lambda;_)<sup>_k_</sup>** in "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)", using the input coin, where _d_ = _intval_, _c_ = _i_, and _k_ = _x_ + 1 (here, _&lambda;_ is the probability built up in _ret_ via **SampleGeometricBag**, and lies in the interval \[0, 1\]).
 If the call returns 0, go to step 3.
 6. The PSRN _ret_ was accepted, so set _ret_'s integer part to _i_, then optionally fill _ret_ with uniform random digits as necessary to give its fractional part the desired number of digits (similarly to **FillGeometricBag**), then return _ret_.